A lot or a little?

 Is it any good?

 Luckily, what Overwatch lacks in story development, it more than makes up for in gameplay.
 Each of the game's more-than-20-strong roster feels like a complete and unique character.
 Plus, by allowing you (and even encouraging you) to swap out characters mid-match, there's more than enough opportunity to find the heroes or villains who fit your particular style of play.
 The basic controls are easy to pick up and quick to learn, but figuring out the best tactics to use, both for your character and as a part of a team, adds a layer of complexity that will take plenty of time to master.
-There are plenty of reasons to keep coming back to Overwatch as well.
-Outside of the main 6-vs.-6 multiplayer matches, you can test your skills in the Practice Range or solo against AI-controlled heroes.
-There are also weekly "Brawl Modes," which add a host of special rules to matches that guarantee to mix things up.
-One week you might only be able to play as Tank-class characters, and the next you might only be able to use headshots against the competition.
-While some fans might be upset that there's no offline component in Overwatch, the game isn't the first to require an always on-connection to the internet.
+While Switch owners get to play with some wildly unique motion control options, including tilt aiming and even using a Joy-Con as a sort of laser pointer to aim, the system also suffers from performance issues that can cause issues in gameplay.
+As frustrating as this can be, since the game doesn't support cross-play at the moment, it doesn't affect the overall balance of matches.
+Some fans might be upset that there's no offline component in Overwatch, but isn't the first title to require an always on-connection to the internet.
 The upside of this is that it gives Blizzard more flexibility when it comes to updating the game on the fly and dealing with any toxic players roaming around because of its unmoderated play.

 Talk to your kids about ...

-Talk about violence in gaming.
+Families can talk about violence in gaming.
+Is the impact of the violence in Overwatch affected by the unrealistic visuals?
+Would the impact of the violence be intensified if the violence was more bloody or gory?
 How does the violence in a game such as Overwatch compare to other games in the same genre?
 Does the violence change the way you view the story?

 - Price: $59.99